pouliens/louie-the-cat/src/content/posts/2024-06-29-forgiveness.md

 Sure, there are things that could ruffle my fur — hidden toys when I'm ready for play, humans bumping into me as I emerge from my secret lair beneath the sofa, or those forbidden zones in my home (what treasures do those rooms hold?).
 But truth be told, I don't think my body is capable of holding onto anger or resentment.
 It's a rather small vessel, you see, and there's simply no room for such heavy emotions.

 My compact form needs to prioritise storage for those spectacular cat moves — the leaps, the pounces, the gravity-defying twists and turns - not to mention the other cat moves that make me look adorable to my human companions.
 Anger and resentment?
 They just don't seem like useful things to carry around.
-Sure, I might express a fleeting annoyance when the occasion arises, but then it disappear like cloud in the sky.
+Sure, I might express a fleeting annoyance when the occasion arises, but then it disappears like smoke in the wind.

 ### Living in the Present Moment